 Who to contact to discuss research integrity, and the process for managing research misconduct at the University of Liverpool

 The University’s Research Integrity and Governance Committee oversees the integrity of the University’s research on behalf of the University Council.
-The University’s ‘Named Person for Research Integrity’ (Professor Elizabeth Perkins) oversees the University’s research misconduct process, and acts as a first point of contact for anyone wanting more information on matters of research integrity.
+The University’s ‘Named Person for Research Integrity’ (Professor Elizabeth Perkins, firstname.lastname@example.org) oversees the University’s research misconduct process, and provides a first point of contact for anyone wanting more information or to discuss concerns relating to research integrity.

 The University recognises that concerns relating to research integrity can be complex, challenging and highly sensitive; and can impact upon the emotional and mental wellbeing of those involved.